Indian Civil Rights Act

-Since its enactment in 1968, the ICRA has been amended four times.
+Since its enactment in 1968, the Indian Civil Rights Act (ICRA) has been amended four times.
 It was first amended in 1986 to increase the sentencing limitations in section 1302(7).
 This provision originally limited tribes to imposing sentences for a single offense to no greater than six months imprisonment or a fine of $500 or both.
-In 1986, this provision was amended (as part of a federal drug and alcohol prevention act) to "in no event impose for conviction of any one offense any penalty or punishment greater than imprisonment for a term of one year or a fine of $5,000 or both".
+In 1986, this provision was amended (as part of a federal drug and alcohol prevention act) to "in no event impose for conviction of any one offense any penalty or punishment greater than imprisonment for a term of one year or a fine of $5,000, or both.”

-The ICRA was amended again in 1991 in order to overturn the U.S. Supreme Court decision in Duro v.
+The Indian Civil Rights Act (ICRA) was amended again in 1991 in order to overturn the U.S. Supreme Court decision in Duro v.
 Reina, 495 U.S. 676 (1990).
 The Duro decision held that tribal courts lack criminal jurisdiction over non-member Indians.
-The United States Congress overturned the Duro decision (the so-called Congressional "Duro-fix") by added language the language "and means the inherent power of Indian tribes, hereby recognized and affirmed, to exercise criminal jurisdiction over all Indians" to the definition of "powers of self-government".
+Congress overturned the Duro decision (the so-called Congressional "Duro-fix") by adding the language "…and means the inherent power of Indian tribes, hereby recognized and affirmed, to exercise criminal jurisdiction over all Indians" to the definition of "powers of self-government."
 This Congressional Duro-fix restored tribal court criminal jurisdiction over all Indians (members and non-members).

-The ICRA was amended for the third time in 2010 by the Tribal Law and Order Act (TLOA) of 2010.
+The Indian Civil Rights Act (ICRA) was amended for the third time in 2010 by the Tribal Law and Order Act (TLOA).
 TLOA was passed with the goal to improve public safety and justice systems in Indian country in response to significant rates of violent crime.
 Most notably, TLOA amends ICRA by expanding the limitations on the term of imprisonment from one year to three years, and fines, from $5,000 to $15,000, that can be imposed on defendants convicted in tribal court.
-However, in order to impose these "enhanced sentencing" options, tribal courts must provide certain additional, enumerated due process protections.
-These include the provision of effective defense counsel and a licensed and law-trained judge, making the tribal laws publicly available, and maintain a record of the criminal proceeding.
+However, to impose these "enhanced sentencing" options, tribal courts must provide certain additional, enumerated due process protections.
+These include: effective assistance of counsel; free, appointed, licensed attorneys for indigent defendants; law-trained judges; and publicly available criminal laws.

-The ICRA was amended for the fourth time in 2013 in order to partially overturn the U.S. Supreme Court decision in Oliphant v.
+The Indian Civil Rights Act (ICRA) was amended for the fourth time in 2013 in order to partially overturn the U.S. Supreme Court decision in Oliphant v.
 Suquamish Indian Tribe, 435 U.S. 191 (1978).
 Oliphant held that tribal courts lack criminal jurisdiction over non-Indian defendants.
-The United States Congress partially overturned the Oliphant decision in the re-authorization of the Violence Against Women Act (VAWA) of 2013.
+Congress partially overturned the Oliphant decision in the re-authorization of the Violence Against Women Act (VAWA) of 2013.
 Title IX of the VAWA Act, among other provisions, provided for "special domestic violence criminal jurisdiction" to tribal courts over non-Indian offenders who commit domestic violence, dating violence, or violate a protection order.
-However, in order to utilize this special domestic violence criminal jurisdiction, tribal courts will have to provide certain enumerated due process protections.
-These include all of the TLOA due process protections (even if tribes do not impose the enhanced sentencing options), as well as several additional due process protections including the right to an impartial jury.
+However, to utilize this special domestic violence criminal jurisdiction, tribal courts will have to provide certain enumerated due process protections.
+These include all TLOA due process protections (even if tribes do not impose the enhanced sentencing options), as well as several additional due process protections including the right to an impartial jury.

 Enforcement of ICRA

-During the ten-year period from the date of the passage of the Indian Civil Rights Act in 1968 to the Martinez decision in 1978, federal courts heard approximately 80 cases involving the application of the Indian Civil Rights Act.
-These cases covered many subjects including tribal election disputes, reapportionment of voting districts on Indian reservations ("one man, one vote"), tribal government employee rights; land use regulations and condemnation procedures; criminal and civil proceedings in tribal courts; tribal membership and voting; tribal police activities, conduct of tribal council members and council meetings, and standards for enforcing due process of law and equal protection of the laws in tribal settings.
+During the ten-year period from the date of the passage of the ICRA in 1968 to the Martinez decision in 1978, federal courts heard approximately eighty cases involving the application of the ICRA.
+These cases covered many subjects: tribal election disputes; reapportionment of voting districts on Indian reservations ("one man, one vote"), tribal government employee rights; land use regulations and condemnation procedures; criminal and civil proceedings in tribal courts; tribal membership and voting; tribal police activities, conduct of tribal council members and council meetings, and standards for enforcing due process of law and equal protection of the laws in tribal settings.

 During this ten-year period, the federal courts devised rules of interpretation, including:

-Santa Clara Pueblo is located in northern New Mexico and has about 1200 members living on it along with about 150-200 non-members.
-In 1939 the tribal council of the Pueblo adopted an ordinance that extended tribal membership to the children of male members who married non-members but denied membership to children of female members who married non-members.
-The tribe justified the ordinance on the basis of its patriarchal traditions plus the economic need to restrict tribal enrollment.
+Santa Clara Pueblo is in northern New Mexico.
+In 1939, the Tribal Council of the Pueblo adopted an ordinance that extended tribal membership to the children of male members who married non-members but denied membership to children of female members who married non-members.
+The tribe justified the ordinance because of its patriarchal traditions plus the economic need to restrict tribal enrollment.

-The issue was whether or not the ICRA prohibits an Indian tribe from setting membership criteria that discriminate against women.
+The issue was whether the Indian Civil Rights Act (ICRA) prohibits an Indian tribe from setting membership criteria that discriminates against women.
 It is a difficult question: equal rights for women on one side; a tribe’s rights to set membership criteria on the other side.

 The Supreme Court in Martinez never actually decided the merits of the case.
 It disposed of the case on a jurisdictional basis; that is, that the ICRA does not give federal courts broad jurisdiction to review tribal government actions in Indian country.
 Thus, Ms. Martinez’s challenge to the tribal ordinance could not go forward.
 In reaching this conclusion, the Court noted that there were two purposes that Congress had in mind in enacting the ICRA:

-Notice that the only section of the ICRA that actually mentions a "court of the United States," is §1303, which gives people held in custody by an Indian tribe a right to go to federal court to challenge that detention.
-In Santa Clara Pueblo v.
-Martinez, 439 U.S. 49 (1978) the Supreme Court interpreted ICRA as not giving the Federal Court any power to review any complaints of ICRA violations by a tribal government except those arising as writ of habeas corpus actions—complaints of unlawful detention raised by individuals being held in tribal custody.
+In Martinez, the Supreme Court interpreted ICRA as not giving the federal court any power to review any complaints of ICRA violations by a tribal government except those arising as writ of habeas corpus actions—complaints of unlawful detention raised by individuals being held in tribal custody.
 The decision held that violations of all the other rights guaranteed under the ICRA, including equal protection rights, fell under tribal jurisdiction, and thus could only be brought in tribal court.